stefantroschka.de

 2014

-Big Data is about the overload of artificial intelligence based on an interview with Noam Chomsky, where basic concepts of AI are discussed.
-Excerpts from the interview were arranged together with the recordings of a printer and a scanner.
-The video animations are shown on the three-dimensional model of a head and a screen in the background and follow the idea of abstract digital processes.
-A virtual machine calculates huge amounts of data and quickly reaches its limits.
-The resulting malfunctions and the final breakdown are shown on the head in the foreground.
+Big Data is about the overload of an artificial intelligence.
+The audio-visual installation is based on an interview with Noam Chomsky in which he discusses basic concepts of AI.
+Excerpts from the interview are composed with recordings from a printer and a scanner.
+The video animations are shown on a three-dimensional model of a head and a screen in the background, symbolizing abstract digital processes.
+A virtual machine computes huge amounts of data and quickly reaches its limits.
+The resulting malfunctions and ultimate collapse are shown on the head in the foreground.

 Franziska Funke and Christopher Kuss